bladecoder/blade-ink-rs/README.md

 ## TODO

-- [ ] Assert, revisar y lanzar error.
 - [ ] Doc.
 - [ ] Publicar crate.

-- [ ] Use OnceCell to lazy init the cache fields of RTObjects
 - [ ] Split large files. ex.
 Get the error handling out of the Story class.
 The performLogic
 - [ ] Review all the .unwrap()s and change them by .ok_or("xxx").
 We need to avoid panics!